msc365/az-devops-governance/src/res/project/README.md

 ## Description

-This script creates, updates or deletes an Azure DevOps Project within a specified organization.
+This script creates, updates or rolls back an Azure DevOps Project within a specified organization.

 It allows you to set project properties such as name, description, process template, source control type, visibility, and feature states.